eduvpn/documentation/SELINUX.md

     openvpn_port_t                 tcp      1194
     openvpn_port_t                 udp      1194

-On a system that already ran `deploy.sh`, you'll see the following output, it has the management ports 11940-12195 and client connection ports 1195-1263
+On a system that already ran `deploy_${DIST}.sh`, you'll see the following output, it has the management ports 11940-12195 and client connection ports 1195-1263 added:
-added:

     openvpn_port_t                 tcp      1195-1263, 11940-12195, 1194
     openvpn_port_t                 udp      1195-1263, 1194